-where the slope (m) was set to 16.67, the intercept (b)7 was set to 210, and θ is the person proficiency estimate defined as before.
-This transformation, however, includes θ_p , the person proficiency estimate identified as the minimum value for
+where the slope (m) was set to 16.67, the intercept $(b)^6$ was set to 210, and $\theta$ is the person proficiency estimate defined as before.
+This transformation, however, includes $\theta_p$ , the person proficiency estimate identified as the minimum value for Proficient.
+This term was included in the transformation so that the proposed minimum scaled score for passing (210) would always exist.
+Therefore, the value of 210 has the same meaning regardless of which form is taken.
+The values used for this term are provided below in Table 7.1.
+The derived scaled scores are discussed more in the remaining sections of this chapter.

-7 In this context, b should not be confused with b_i used as item difficulty in the IRT models.
+&lt;sup>6 In this context, b should not be confused with $b_i$ used as item difficulty in the IRT models.